symfony/symfony-docs/form/bootstrap4.rst

 File inputs
 -----------

-Files input are rendered using the Bootstrap "custom-file" class.

-Due to Bootstrap internals, the rendered field does not display the selected filename.
-To fix that missing display, you can use the "`bs-custom-file-input`_" plugin (vanilla javascript), as recommended by `Bootstrap Forms documentation`_.
+File inputs are rendered using the Bootstrap "custom-file" class, which hides the name of the selected file.
+To fix that, use the `bs-custom-file-input`_ JavaScript plugin, as recommended by `Bootstrap Forms documentation`_.

 Accessibility
 -------------